ropensci-archive/tidytags/paper.md

 # Conclusion

-{tidytags} is intended to lower barriers to powerful analyses of Twitter data.
-By combining an easy-to-use tool which can collect a large volume of longitudinal data from Twitter ([TAGS](https://tags.hawksey.info/)), analysis from the [{rtweet} R package](https://docs.ropensci.org/rtweet/index.html), and functions that facilitate and extend their combined use, {tidytags} has the potential to assist in the collection of Tweets for a range of social-science-related analyses and research.
+**tidytags** is intended to lower barriers to powerful analyses of Twitter data.
+By combining an easy-to-use tool which can collect a large volume of longitudinal data from Twitter ([TAGS](https://tags.hawksey.info/)), analysis from the [{rtweet} R package](https://docs.ropensci.org/rtweet/index.html), and functions that facilitate and extend their combined use, **tidytags** has the potential to assist in the collection of Tweets for a range of social-science-related analyses and research.

 # References